Kentucky Fried Chicken Murders /// Part 2 /// 858

 Nobody's done anything.

-They get in 2003, they get a new grand jury to
+In 2003, they get a new grand jury to

+indict Darnell Hartzfeld.
+But they have no physical evidence against him, right?
 His blood and DNA was found at the abduction scene as well.

 So his DNA evidence from a spot of blood on the cashier's tape box put him at the KFC on the night of the murders.
+He was already facing other charges.

+He had been arrested, previously arrested in Tyler, Texas.
 He was facing charges for burglarizing a Griffin elementary school, as well as evading arrest

+in some cases.
 So he continued to be a shitbag after

+the KFC murders.
 And blood and DNA evidence put both of these guys at the scene at the time of the abductions.

-Again, I think that their blood being found at the scene is also indicative that they were faced with resistance that they didn't expect to find yeah somebody messed them up yes they were messed up and they decided we're going to retaliate and i if if it were me there
+Again, I think that their blood being found at the scene is also indicative that they were faced with resistance that they didn't expect to find.
+Yeah, somebody messed them up.

-and i met with any kind of resistance probably using one of the female victims to try to control and move the herd if you want to call it that yeah but good for somebody uh trying to stop this attack for trying to do something because if they didn't get attacked if they didn't leave their blood there,
+probably using one of the female victims to try to control and move the herd, if you want to call it that.
+Yeah, but good for somebody

-Because as time passed, a lot of this evidence would have just been lost, or you could argue it's contaminated and these tests wouldn't matter.
+this crime might never be solved.
+Because as time passed, a lot of this evidence would have been lost, or you could argue it's contaminated and these tests wouldn't matter.

 So they lock him up on this aggravated perjury charge.
+He's found guilty of aggravated perjury.

+This is in 2005.
 He's not actually going to face trial for the actual murders until 2008.

 And

-the interesting spin and angle to this
+this is the interesting spin and angle to this

-bizarre story because what you have here is DNA evidence tells us that these guys were both present at the abduction and robbery, but neither of them are willing to admit that they had done it,
+bizarre story because what you have here is DNA evidence tells us that these guys were both present at the abduction and robbery, but neither of them were willing to admit that they had done it,

+even though one pled guilty.
 The one that pled guilty refused to, he didn't, he wouldn't testify and he didn't tell anybody what had happened.

 He wouldn't even point the finger at his co-conspirator, his cousin.
+Right.

-One thing that we would learn: this was like a big mystery in
+One thing that we would learn: this was like a big mystery in kind of a bomb drop, was in 2002,

-they're using a blacklight to go over the physical evidence that was found at the at the scene and the victim's clothing.
+they're reviewing, they're using a blacklight to go over the physical evidence that was found at the at the scene and the victim's clothing.

 And when they do this with one of the female victims, they find semen

-and they test this
+and they test this.

-semen that was found on her clothing and they determine that she very likely was raped before being killed.
+semen that was found on her clothing and they determine that she very likely was raped before being killed and the DNA from that does not match Pinkerton or Hartsfeld.

 So you have two guys that won't talk, two guys that are sent away

-two guys claiming they're innocent, and a third guy that you have no idea who he is.
+to prison, two guys claiming they're innocent, and a third guy that you have no idea who he is.
+I'm hoping, look, we're sitting here in 2025, and I'm hoping that they're going to use

 genealogy work on this to figure out who it is.
+I do know that they ran it through CODIS, right?
+And there was no match.

 That's correct.
+And so

 my suspicion here is, and good for the state of Texas, because they actually started collecting convicted felons' DNA

 well before a lot of other states.
+I think they started in 1996.

-And then it was in the early aughts, mid-aughts that they actually started using DNA into CODIS to go back and clear some of these old cases.
+And then it was in the early aughts, mid-aughts, that they actually started using DNA into CODIS to go back and clear some of these old cases.
+What you could have here, though, is 83 to 96.

 You could have that, the third perpetrator who's never been named.
+He may have died before any of that happened.

 Yeah, this case has many names, mostly called Kentucky Fried Chicken Murders or KFC murders.
+But what a bizarre case.

 Yeah, both of the cousins,